Sunset Grill (song)

-"Sunset Grill" is a song by Don Henley from his 1984 album Building the Perfect Beast.
+"Sunset Grill" is a song by American rock musician Don Henley from his second solo studio album Building the Perfect Beast (1984).
 The song peaked at number 7 on the Billboard Top Rock Tracks chart in January 1985.
 Released as the fourth single from the album in August 1985, it peaked at number 22 on the Billboard Hot 100 in October 1985.

 History

-Patty Smyth sings harmony vocals on this song, while Pino Palladino plays fretless bass.
-Randy Newman arranged the synthesizer programming for the song.
+Patty Smyth of rock band Scandal sings harmony vocals on this song, while Welsh musician Pino Palladino plays fretless bass.
+Randy Newman and others arranged the synthesizers for the song.

 The title and lyrics of the song reference the Sunset Grill, a hamburger restaurant on Sunset Boulevard in Los Angeles, California.

-Reception
+Critical reception

 Billboard said that the "deliberate rock beat and dense synths build an effective mood of aimless discontent."
-Cashbox said that "this melancholy and dynamic track is orchestrated beautifully and Henley’s vocals are right on."
+Cashbox said that "this melancholy and dynamic track is orchestrated beautifully and Henley's vocals are right on."